 Stratos Investment Management's View on Risk: Our perspective on low and high risk, is based off our view of standard deviation, and downside/upside capture ratios relative to the broader market and/or benchmark.
 Standard deviation measures the volatility or spread of returns around an investment's average return.
 A lower standard deviation typically suggests reduced volatility and is commonly associated with lower risk, while a higher standard deviation indicates higher volatility and higher risk.
 Additionally, we factor in the downside capture ratio, which assesses a fund's performance compared to the broader market during periods of negative market returns.
-A downside capture ratio below 100 indicates that the fund tends to outperform the market during downsturns, potentially mitigating downside risk for investors.
-Conversely, the upside capture ratio measures the fund's performance compared to the broader market during periods of positive market returns.
-A higher upside capture ratio suggests that the fund has captured a larger portion of the market's upside, potentially indicating higher risk during market upswings.
+A downside capture ratio below 100 indicates that the fund tends to outperform the market during downturns, potentially mitigating downside risk for investors.
+Conversely, the upside capture ratio measures the fund's performance compared to the broader market during higher risk during market upswings.